 - Research and analyze issues of cultural and international understanding with educational theory and practice in local, national or international settings

 - Construct conceptual models of the relationship between education and global challenges/problems

 Applicants for the master’s program in Cross-Cultural & International Education have earned a bachelor’s degree and fulfill all other requirements for admission (see below).

-Applicants seeking admission to the graduate programs in MACIE should follow the instructions outlined in the Graduate Admission section of this Graduate Catalog, including the online application to the Graduate College.
+Applicants seeking admission to the graduate programs in MACIE should follow the instructions outlined in the Graduate Admission webpage, including the online application to the Graduate College.

 Applicants for the MACIE program must submit the following items with the online application:

 - Application Essay of no more than 1000 words that includes:

 - Your reasons for wanting to join the MACIE Program;

 - How your background experiences have prepared you for the Program; and